kevinsauvage/shopify-storefront-api/README.md

 -   `localization`: Returns the localization information for the given country code.

-## Admin available method
+## Admin available method ( should only be called sever side )

 ### Customer

 Here is a brief description of the methods available in the `Customer` class:

-1.  `getDelegateToken` - This method is used to retrieve a delegate access token for a customer.
+-  `getDelegateToken` - This method is used to retrieve a delegate access token for a customer.
 It takes an input object as a parameter and returns a response object that contains the delegate access token.

-2.  `metafieldsSet` - This method is used to create or update metafields for a customer.
+-  `metafieldsSet` - This method is used to create or update metafields for a customer.
 It takes a metafields object as a parameter and returns a response object that contains the created or updated metafields.